zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-07_en-US_FLUID_DYNAMICS_SPINOFFS.md

 ### 1.1 The Vision

 Humanity faces a water crisis.
 By 2050, half the world's population will live in water-stressed regions.
-Desalination offers a solution—the oceans contain 97% of Earth's water—but current technologies are **energy-intensive, expensive, and environmentally problematic**.
+Desalination offers a solution, the oceans contain 97% of Earth's water, but current technologies are **energy-intensive, expensive, and environmentally problematic**.

 RTM proposes a paradigm shift: instead of forcing water through membranes with brute-force pressure, use **topological gradients (∇α)** to create materials where water *prefers* to flow in one direction while contaminants are naturally rejected.

 This is not magic.
-It's **asymmetric transport engineering**—the same principle that makes biological membranes so efficient.
+It's **asymmetric transport engineering**, the same principle that makes biological membranes so efficient.

 ### 1.2 Key Hypothesis